+Assurance team

-Assurance team (a) nembers of the engagement team for the assurance gement; (b) influ thers within, or engaged by, the firm who can directly ence the outcome of the assurance engagement, ding: (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the assurance engagement partner in connection with the performance of the assurance engagement; (ii) Those who provide consultation regarding technical or industry-specific issues, transactions or events for the assurance engagement; and (iii) Those who perform an engagement quality review, or a review consistent with the objective of an engagement quality review, for the engagement.
-Attestation engagement An assurance engagement in which a party other than the professional accountant in public practice measures or evaluates the underlying subject matter against the criteria.
-A party other than the accountant also often presents the resulting subje howe accou the ac ct matt ver, th intant i counta er information in a report or statement.
-In some cases, e subject matter information may be presented by the in the assurance report.
-In an attestation engagement, ant's conclusion addresses whether the subject matter is free from material misstatement.
-The a iccount tant's conclusion may be phrased in terms of: (i) The underlying subject matter and the applicable criteria; (ii) The sor subject matter information and the applicable criteria; (iii) A sta tement made by the appropriate party.
-Audit In Pa rt 4A, the term "audit" applies equally to "review."
+- (a) All members of the engagement team for the assurance engagement; - (b) All others within, or engaged by, the firm who can directly influence the outcome of the assurance engagement, including: - Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the assurance engagement partner in connection with the performance of the assurance engagement; - (ii) Those who provide consultation regarding technical or industry-specific issues, transactions or events for the assurance engagement; and - (iii) Those who perform an engagement quality review, or a review consistent with the objective of an engagement quality review, for the engagement.

+Attestation engagement

+An assurance engagement in which a party other than the professional accountant in public practice measures or evaluates the underlying subject matter against the criteria.

+A party other than the accountant also often presents the resulting subject matter information in a report or statement.
+In some cases, however, the subject matter information may be presented by the accountant in the assurance report.
+In an attestation engagement, the accountant's conclusion addresses whether the subject matter information is free from material misstatement.

+The accountant's conclusion may be phrased in terms of:

+- (i) The underlying subject matter and the applicable criteria; - (ii) The subject matter information and the applicable criteria; or - (iii) A statement made by the appropriate party.